goinvo/goinvo.com/docs/AI_SEARCH_FEATURE.md

 ## Overview

-The AI-enhanced search feature leverages OpenAI's GPT-5 to provide intelligent project recommendations based on user personas and search queries.
-This feature generates contextual descriptions for projects on-the-fly, making search results more relevant and personalized.
+The AI-enhanced search uses a two-stage pipeline:

+- Stage 1 (`ai-select`): server-side ranking using embeddings with a keyword fallback when no API key is available.
+- Stage 2 (`ai-search`): persona-aware AI descriptions and per-project relevance flags used by the UI.

 ## Key Features

-1. **Persona-Based Search**: Users can select from predefined buyer personas to get tailored recommendations
+1. **Persona-Based Search**: Users can select buyer personas or enable auto-detect.
-2. **Dynamic Descriptions**: AI generates project descriptions specific to the user's needs and context
+2. **Dynamic Descriptions**: AI generates short, persona-specific blurbs for selected projects.
-3. **Smart Throttling**: Rate limiting prevents API abuse (5 requests per minute per IP)
+3. **Smart Throttling**: Rate limiting prevents abuse (see limits below).
-4. **Intelligent Caching**: Preset queries are cached for 24 hours, with pre-generated responses lasting 7 days
+4. **Intelligent Caching**: Preset persona responses cached in-memory for 24 hours; embeddings cached on disk.
-5. **Fallback Support**: Gracefully falls back to standard search if AI is unavailable
+5. **Fallback Support**: `ai-select` falls back to keyword scoring if embeddings unavailable.
-6. **Optimized Payload**: Sends only essential project data to avoid payload size limits
+6. **Optimized Payload**: Only essential fields are sent to the AI function.

 ## Available Personas